Written by Tenley Haraldson.

-- Music: Create a playlist of your child’s favorite tunes and make it your cleaning “soundtrack.”
+- Pump up the Jams: Create a playlist of your child’s favorite tunes and make it your cleaning “soundtrack.”

-- Scavenger hunt: Hide stickers, small toys, or other treats in places throughout their room for kids to find while helping out in the meantime.
+- Scavenger Hunt: Hide stickers, small toys, or other treats in places throughout their room for kids to find while tidying up.

 - Rewards: These might be a favorite snack, special time with mom or dad, or even allowance money.